The home loan market is burgeoning with different products, interest rates, packages, features, add-ons, terms, and conditions.

 It is possible to get a personal loan for a house deposit, but many providers will be hesitant to accept a borrower without genuine savings.
 You should only take out a personal loan for a house deposit if you're confident in your ability to repay both at the same time.

-Lenders who allow personal loans for deposits will usually require you to have a high income, and may charge you a higher rate due to a greater perceived risk.
+Lenders who allow personal loans for deposits will usually require you to have a high income and may charge you a higher rate due to a greater perceived risk.

 How to get a 95% mortgage

-Different types of home loans
+Other types of home loans

 1. Low doc (or self-employed) home loans